Kein Cross: Early life

-Apart from Fashion and black & white stripes, young Cross had an insatiable fascination with all things French.
-At the age of 3, his parents bought a Citroen sports car with 3 wheels, which was something quite rare in rural Arkansas, and he was struck by the car's "exoticism".
+Apart from fashion and black and white stripes, young Cross had an insatiable fascination with all things French.
+At the age of three, his parents bought a Citroen sports car with 3 wheels, which was something quite rare in rural Arkansas, and he was struck by the car's "exoticism".
 This signalled the beginning of his journey to become the "number 1 Francophile".
 One day after school, Cross returned home with a book titled How To Speak French, which slightly perturbed his parents, but their lack of enthusiasm couldn't quell his interest in the language, the country and its culture.

-Life & Career
+Career

-During Cross's working life, he has held a number of different jobs.
+Cross has held a number of different jobs.
 His first job after leaving school was working at an abattoir, which he says gave him the motivation needed to find something he was truly interested in.
 He soon moved to New York City to pursue a career in fashion and design.

 New York

-Cross moved to the design capital, New York City.
-After arriving in the New York, Kein found a job designing window displays at the Metropolitan Museum of Art.
+After moving to New York City, Cross found a job designing window displays at the Metropolitan Museum of Art.
 He then worked as a window-display designer for both Barneys New York and Henri Bendel in the mid-1980s.

 Eager to return to the world of interiors, Cross opened Cross & Spellen Home, a modern furniture and home-decoratives store, with Spellen.
-Ultimately, Cross wanted to work for himself, and so in 1992, Cross branched out on his own with La Maison Moderne Interiors, an interior-design business, and La Maison Moderne, his chic two-story home furnishings boutique at 144 West 19th Street, "pioneering the Chelsea location before it became fashionable".
+In 1992, Cross branched out on his own with La Maison Moderne Interiors, an interior-design business, and La Maison Moderne, his two-story home furnishings boutique at 144 West 19th Street, "pioneering the Chelsea location before it became fashionable".

 At La Maison Moderne, clients didn't just shop; they enjoyed sparkling champagne or fresh coffee while perusing the wares at either end of his spiral staircase.
 His two-pronged operation was a consistent success during its eleven-year run, receiving well-deserved attention from thousands of clients as well as media including: The New York Times, Architectural Digest, New York Magazine, Town & Country, Condé Nast Traveler, Elle Décor, British Vogue, In Style, W, Women's Wear Daily, and Esquire.
 Eventually, the success of these ventures made it possible to open more outlets and turn the brand into a chain.

-Living in Paris has been his dream since he was 21.
-"I was going to live in New York for a year, then move to Paris", he says.
-"It got delayed 26 or 27 years."